ryanbrosnahan/Spring-2013/CSSeniorSeminar/Resume.md

 ## Skills ##

- - **Languages** C++, SAS, Java, SQL, PHP, HTML, Matlab, C, Markdown
+ - **Languages** C/C++, R, SAS, Java, SQL, PHP, HTML, Matlab, C, Python, Markdown
- - **Software** Bash, Git, SVN, Qt, Minitab, Autodesk Inventor
+ - **Software** Bash, PowerShell, Git, SVN, Mercurial,  Qt, RapidMiner, Minitab, Autodesk Inventor, MS Server Management Studio, MS Business Intelligence Development Studio, RStudio, MS Reporting Services
+ - **Concepts** Agile, OOP, Business Analysis, Data Mining, Statistical Inference
  - **Environments** GNU/Linux, Windows

 ## Experience  ##

-**Student Research Assistant in Chemical Engineering** |
-The University of Akron |
-June 2005 - August 2006

- - Designed and conducted chemical engineering research
- - Collaborated with professionals in the field
- - Produced and published novel research in the field of biofuel synthesis

-**Student Research Assistant in Polymer Science** |
-The University of Akron |
+**Pointe Blank Software** |
+Data Analyst |
+May 2013 - Present

+ - Began as a Co-op student and was asked to stay
+ - Worked in an Agile environment on both team and individual projects
+ - Projects included optimizing reports and their associated T-SQL queries
+ - Data mining large datasets to extract information that may be useful to Pointe Blank's marketing strategy or to their customers

+**Startup Consultant** |
+Self-Proprietor |
-September 2006 - October 2010
+September 2012 - Present

- - Worked on a collaborative project with the University of Akron and an Akron-based startup in the advanced materials field
- - Presented complex processes to guests and clients of the company
- - Made meaningful contributions while working  in a team of accomplished researchers in the field

-**Amazon.com Book Reseller** |
+ - Given me experience with Quixby, I have been approached by several startups seeking advice on how to build and grow their incubating company
+ - Clients have ranged from an integrated circuit manufacturer to an alcohol distillery
+ - This is mostly a weekend hobby.
+For those companies that I have helped, it's meant the difference between and idea and a dream

+**Monx Books** |
-Self Proprietor |
+Founder |
 July 2010 - January 2013

  - Successfully started and ran a self-funded small business